hafizsameer11/optyshop-backend/CONTACT_LENS_ADMIN_PANEL_ROUTES.md

 **Validation Rules:**
 - ✅ `sub_category_id` MUST be a sub-subcategory (must have `parent_id`)
 - ✅ Sub-subcategory name must contain "spherical", "sferiche", or "sferica"
-- ✅ At least one eye (right or left) must have power
 - ✅ If power is provided, base_curve and diameter are required
 - ❌ Cannot include cylinder or axis fields (spherical only)